-Firstly, we took a look at Revinate’s piece which focused on the need for independents to match their desire for direct bookings with technology and strategic decisions to drive direct bookings.
-After that, we read about one of those techological innovations, which can either boost an independent hotel’s direct bookings or drive even more traffic to OTAs: Metasearch sites.
+Firstly, we took a look at a piece by Revinate,which focused on the need for independents to match their desire for direct bookings with technology and strategic decisions to drive direct bookings.

 Some argue that metasearch sites have not adequately demonstrated their advantages to independents, and that they have made it too difficult for hotels to get involved – however, we put forth a simple 3-step process for getting set up on metasearch sites, and firmly believe the benefits more than outweigh the costs.
 Skyscanner also touts the advantages of metasearch for independents, and says they’ve found metasearch users prefer to book direct.

-Lastly, we lightened things up by taking a look at Pokemon Go, and the opportunities the explosively popular game offers for hotels (anyone got a rare pokemon in their hotel restaurant?).
+Lastly, we lightened things up by taking a look at Pokemon Go and the opportunities this once-upon-a-time explosively popular game offers for hotels.

 It’s an exciting time for independent hotels.
 While they face more competitive pressure than they ever have, independents now have a wealth of technology solutions and analytics at their fingertips, if they’re willing to invest strategically.
 Independents are also in a unique position versus larger brands to deliver outstanding service levels as they continue to build up their guest databases.